daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 }
 ~~~

-With that, you should see a cel-shaded object similar to the surface shader version.
+With that, you should see a cel-shaded object like the surface shader version.

 ![Specular Frag](/img/tut2/part2-cel-shaded-frag.png){: .center-image }